 If you have some spare time while in Fira or need to get out of the heat and do something fun, then visit the beautiful Anhydrous Winery.
 You can also book a guided tour or wine tasting on their website before you leave home.
 While there, sample their award-winning wines and traditional Greek food, it's a perfect afternoon.

 Oia is a smaller and quieter village, but it is just as charming and picturesque as Fira.
-There are many frequent buses during the day that travel between Oia and Fira.
+Many frequent buses travel between Oia and Fira during the day.
 The journey is about 20 minutes.